aprutgers/site-test/README.md

 ### using ramdisk /mnt/tmp with service

-To reduce SSD disk ware(degradation), current logging is done in ramdisk mounted as /mnt/tmp
+To reduce SSD disk ware(degradation), current logging is done in ramdisk of 1GB (1024M) mounted as /mnt/tmp

 A service has been created to manage ramddisk (doesn't work on boot):
 - systemctl enable tmp-ramdisk.service